ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R9.3** Support for a simplified and quicker object transfer process MAY be included, where approval from the losing registrar is to be obtained interactively by the registrant during the transfer process.

-**R9.4** RPP MUST include an authorisation model/framework that goes beyond the current EPP password based Authorisation Information (AuthInfo) used for object transfers.
+**R9.4** RPP MUST include an authorisation model/framework that goes beyond the EPP AuthInfo used for object transfers.
 The following use cases MAY be supported:

-- Object transfers without using an EPP password based Authorisation Information
+- Object transfers without using an EPP AuthInfo
-- Registrants using OpenID Connect can interactively allow DNS operator to update their NS records, directly in the registry database or indirectly using a registrar.
+- Registrants using OpenID Connect can interactively allow DNS Operator to update their NS records, directly in the Registry database or indirectly using a registrar.

 **R9.5** All RPP communications MUST use HTTPS (TLS) to protect data in transit from eavesdropping and man-in-the-middle attacks.